kbst/kbst/README.md

 ```

+## Using the kbst CLI

+`kbst` has four commands:
+* `help` - Help about any command
+* `local` - Start a localhost development environment
+* `manifest` - Add, update, and remove services from the [catalog](https://github.com/kbst/catalog)
+* `repository` - Create and change Kubestack repositories

+`kbst local` has two sub-commands:
+* `apply` - Watch and apply changes to the localhost development environment
+* `destroy` - Destroy the localhost development environment

+`kbst manifest` has three sub-commands:
+* `install` - Install and vendor a manifest from the catalog
+* `remove` - Remove a vendored manifest from all environments
+* `update` - Update vendored manifests from the catalog

+`kbst repository` only has a single sub-command:
+* `init` - Scaffold a new repository

 ## Getting Started with Kubestack

 For the easiest way to get started, [visit the official Kubestack quickstart](https://www.kubestack.com/infrastructure/documentation/quickstart).
 This tutorial will help you get started with the Kubestack GitOps framework.
 It is divided into three steps.